 The Bagua: Mapping the Energies of Space

-The Bagua is an octagonal grid that’s used to map and analyze the energy of any given space.
+The Bagua is an octagonal grid used to map and analyze the energy of any given space.
 It represents eight areas or “guas” that correspond to different aspects of life in relation to the Five Elements.

 feng shui 8 guas